 Although faith is the key to all the treasures of this life and the next, although it is the first of all the virtues, it is certainly not the greatest.
 It is great in that it leads to the greater.
-For faith is both self-emptying and receiving of the Divine Spirit.
-And when the Divine Spirit comes, faith becomes perfect in love.
+For faith is both a self-emptying and receiving of the Divine Spirit, and when he comes faith becomes perfect in love.
 Thus, though faith is the first, love is always the best.

 How glorious are the believer’s privileges!
 Confessing his or her own emptiness, poverty, inability and folly, the pleading outstretched hand takes hold of the Almighty whose name is Love.
 And now the world is transformed and everybody in it.

 What is the greatest virtue?
 The greatest virtue is love.

 The world becomes our Father’s school, and all the other students are our brothers and sisters.
 Life’s hardships and joys, as well as the Scriptures of truth, are our lesson books.
 As long as we are in this age of sin, there will be sorrow and error and tensions.
 On the other hand, through faith in God’s leading, there is glorious light, and power, and the best of all fruits: enduring, invincible love. – Des Ford (adapted)